onestruggler/fast-stomp/README.md

 This folder contains 3 kinds of files:

-the one with extension .log (except fastbm.log) is the proof outputed by "feynver".
+1.the one with extension .log (except fastbm.log) is the proof outputed by "feynver".

-the one with _i is the input circuit in .qc format.
+2.the one with _i is the input circuit in .qc format.

-the one with _o is the output circuit of stomp.
+3.the one with _o is the output circuit of stomp.

 Also, the pair of _i and _o file is the input of feynver.

-All the circuits except gf256.tfc are from: https://github.com/njross/optimizer/tree/master/QFT_and_Adders

-gf256.tfc is downloaded from: http://webhome.cs.uvic.ca/~dmaslov/
+All the circuits except gf256.tfc are from: https://github.com/njross/optimizer/tree/master/QFT_and_Adders gf256.tfc is downloaded from: http://webhome.cs.uvic.ca/~dmaslov/

 Thank Matt for timely adding new functionality in Feynman.